ahmedsam007/NanoJet/Tools/CODESIGNING_FIX.md

-# Code Signing Fix for IDMMac
+# Code Signing Fix for NanoJet

 ## Problem

-When building IDMMac without a Team ID (ad-hoc signing), the app crashes on launch with this error:
+When building NanoJet without a Team ID (ad-hoc signing), the app crashes on launch with this error:

 ```
 Library not loaded: @rpath/Sparkle.framework/Versions/B/Sparkle